TechTotie/system_programming/cmd_line_arguments/README.md

 The long_options struct needs to be ended with NULL and 0.
 ```

 The getopt_long has to be called recursively, until all the arguments are consumed.
-Each time getopt_long is called, it returns the next_char following the hyphen(either single or double).
-If the returned next_char is not present in short options, then it returns '?'.
-Also any option which is followed by input argument, for eg:, in our program the `-o` or `--output` is followed by output_filename.
+Each time getopt_long is called, it returns the `next_char` following the hyphen(either single or double).
+If the returned `next_char` is not present in short options, then it returns `'?'`.

+An option which is followed by input argument, for eg:, in our program the `-o` or `--output` is followed by output_filename.
 Such option is given in short option with option followed by ':', for eg: in our program `o:`'.
 The argument followed by option if any will be contained in `optarg` argument.
-Similarly the has_arguments in long option has to be passed as 1 for any option that is followed by argument.
+Similarly the `has_arguments` in long option has to be passed as 1 for any option that is followed by argument.
 The has_arguments in long option for any option that is not followed by any argument has to be passed as 0.
 Also the optarg for will be NULL for any option without any argument.

 Once the options are consumed, the getopt_long will return -1.